tableau/tableau-viz-lwc/README.md

 ## Try filtering

 The beta release of the Tableau LWC supports two ways of filtering the Tableau visualization.
 These methods of filtering only work on Lightning record pages.
-Filtering is not available for Home or Apps.
+Filtering is not available for Home pages or App pages.
 For record pages, you can automatically filter the Tableau visualization based upon the page it is embedded in (_context filtering_), or you can specify fields in Tableau and in Salesforce to create more sophisticated filtering.

 ### Context filtering